• About Texas Travel Talk

 Stone Fort – Nacogdoches.
 Photo Credit: J. Holt

-History journalist explains who ranks as the oldest towns in Texas.
+A history journalist explains which towns rank as the oldest in the state of Texas.

 Which town deserves to be called the Oldest Town in Texas?
 This turns out to be a more complicated question than it first appears.
 We must consider that native groups had lived in parts of Texas long before the first European explorers arrived in the early 1500s.
 However, the prestigious title of “Texas Oldest” is claimed by at least three towns in the Lone Star State.
-History enthusiast, journalist, and writer JoAnn Holt helps explain the historically significant cities in Texas and who the oldest cities in Texas are.
+History enthusiast, journalist, and writer JoAnn Holt helps explain the historically significant cities in Texas, as well as which cities are the oldest in the State.

 The Historically Significant And Oldest Towns In Texas

-Who claims to be the oldest town in Texas?
+Who claims to be the oldest cities in Texas?

 Presidio, Texas